Unpopularity Factor in the Marriage and Roommates Problems: Unweighted Setting

 \begin{example} Consider the auxiliary graphs $H_{(M,2)}$ and $H_{(M,3)}$ constructed from a matching $M$ in Example 2.

 On the left, $H_{(M,2)}$ has a positive weight perfect matching consisting of the bold-faced edges, but on the right, $H_{(M,3)}$ does not.
 This implies $2 < u(M) \leq 3$. \end{example}

-For a given value of $k$, the problem of determining whether $u(M) > k$ is now reduced to detecting a positive weight perfect matching of $H_{(M,k)}$, which can be done by finding the maximum weight perfect matching of $H_{(M,k)}$.
+For a given value of $k$, the problem of determining whether $u(M) > k$ is now transformed to detecting a positive weight perfect matching of $H_{(M,k)}$, which can be done by finding the maximum weight perfect matching of $H_{(M,k)}$.